220110-Java-React-Enterprise/Team-E-Proj1-WebApp/README.md

   5. All Exceptions are caught and logged to a file

 ## Bonus Features
-  1. ORM can build foreign key relations according o object references.
+  1. ORM can build foreign key relations according to object references.
   2. ORM can design schema on the fly

 ## User Stories